Gaucho-Racing/Firmware/Lib/Peripherals/CubeCAN/README.md

 ### Interrupt Safety

-We use atomic operations and locks to ensure that we do not operate on broken data.

-Locks are handled through [`CriticalSection.h`](../../GlobalShare/Inc/CriticalSection.h) which block interrupts from running for a scope and automatically clean themselves up nicely if something strange happens internally thanks to the GCC cleanup attribute.

-Currently the only atomic variables are `tx_head` and `tx_tail` as members of the handle, these manage the transmission queue and need to be quite robust in case someone decides they want to send a CAN message inside a `CubeCAN_RxCallback` ISR (nobody should be doing that, but if they do it needs to work)

-Since we have atomic variables we require `CUBEMX_CAN_TX_QUEUE_SIZE` to be a power of two so that we can do quick bitwise math on it instead of waiting for a slower compare and swap (CAS) loop to handle the modulus operations for us to wrap around the ring-buffer
+CubeCAN is designed to handle concurrent access from multiple execution contexts (main loop and ISR).

+#### Overview

+- `tx_head` and `tx_tail` are atomic `uint32_t` variables that implement a lock-free ring buffer
+- `CubeCAN_Send()` and `CubeCAN_Tick()` use critical sections (interrupt blocking) when necessary
+- Atomic operations use `memory_order_relaxed` within ISRs and `memory_order_release`/`memory_order_acquire` for inter-context synchronization
+- The queue size must be a power of two, allowing fast wraparound via bitwise AND instead of expensive modulo operations

+#### Critical Sections

+Interrupt protection is used only in:

+- `CubeCAN_Private_QueueTx()` while updating the queue
+- `HAL_FDCAN_RxFifo0Callback` while reading handle state

+#### ISR Interaction

+- Safe to call `CubeCAN_Send()` from `main()` or any ISR
+- Safe to call `CubeCAN_Tick()` from `main()` or any ISR
+- Do not call any CubeCAN function from `CubeCAN_RxCallback()`, use it only to write data to shared memory (with concurrency safety as needed)

 ### Filters

+You are responsible for configuring CAN filters.

+Use `HAL_FDCAN_ConfigFilter()` in `MX_FDCAN#_Init()` to setup any filters you need.
+Configure the number and type of filters in STM32CubeMX.

+#### Best Practices

-Filters are on the user to setup and manage, it is recommended to setup a filter to ignore messsages not intended for your bord
+Create a filter to accept only messages intended for your board

-You have direct access to define `HAL_FDCAN_RxFifo1Callback` as you like as well, the peripheral only uses `HAL_FDCAN_RxFifo0Callback` for all buses
+The library uses only `HAL_FDCAN_RxFifo0Callback()` for message reception, you can define your own `HAL_FDCAN_RxFifo1Callback()` for additional needs

+#### Message Overflow

+If your received message FIFO overflows (messages arrive faster than they're processed), the library logs a warning and drops the oldest messages.

+Improve this by increasing callback efficiency or adding more CAN filters to reduce unwanted messages.

 ### Rx Callback Context

-You may find it helpful to have just one Rx callback function instead of one per handle

-You can do this by providing the same `CubeCAN_RxCallback` function pointer for each handle and specifying a `CubeCAN_Config_Context` per handle.

-`CubeCAN_Config_Context` supports both `GRCAN_BUS_ID` and arbitrary void pointers thanks to a unioned field which is type checked at compile time

-Note that it is your responsibility to use either the void pointers or `GRCAN_BUS_ID` values, the peripheral treats this as a magic
-32-bit value, the union is provided for your convenience for common cases (recieving messages from both a subnet and the proper bus
-OR recieving messages from multiple buses)
+You may consolidate multiple receive callbacks into a single function by passing different context data to each handle.

+Use the context union for this, it can point to arbitrary data or to a bus ID.
+It is your responsibility to be consistent the peripheral will just return input.

 ### Tx Message Marker

 Currently we do not do anything cool with this, but we could!

-If you would like to see this do something please open an Issue (and if you want to code it, a PR as well)
+If you would like to see this do something please open an Issue (and if you want to code it, a Pull Request as well)

 ### Assertions